Quaianlagen (Zurich): Seefeldquai

 The Seefeldquai consists of the popular and historic promenade between Utoquai and Feldeggstrasse at the lakeside environment of the 1970s, leading to Lindenstrasse, opposite of the Mythenquai.
 It is the southernly extension of the long promenades from Utoquai, having a mix of beaches with sand and gravel areas.
 Due to fluctuations in the water level, some shore sections had to be secured with boulders.
-The upright stone pillar Klausstud, named after Saint Nicholas, was the former Bann (boundary) of the medieval city of Zürich, situated near the Riesbach harbour.
+The upright stone pillar Klausstud, named after Saint Nicholas, was the former Bann (boundary) of the medieval city of Zurich, situated near the Riesbach harbour.
 The 1864-built bathhouse was closed in 1887, but as a substitute of the former Riesbach local authorities approved the construction of two new baths, Strandbad Tiefenbrunnen and Seebad Utoquai.
 From 1975 to 1977, the waterfront between Feldeggstrasse and Lindenstrasse was redesigned by the landscape architect Willi Neukom.
 The park was designed with pools, hills and sandstone blocks, and smooth transitions to the private property in the present Seefeld district.
-The curved routing at the Utoquai roadway, one of the busiest in Zürich, has been set in deliberate contrast to the orthogonal orientation of the paths towards Zürichhorn and Blatterwiese, and was paved with period-typical hexagonal stones.
+The curved routing at the Utoquai roadway, one of the busiest in Zurich, has been set in deliberate contrast to the orthogonal orientation of the paths towards Zürichhorn and Blatterwiese, and was paved with period-typical hexagonal stones.
 The trees have been integrated into the new design and supplemented with unusual flora, such as beech and hanging pyramidal elms, rhododendrons and azaleas, additional shrub and rose plantings, irises, grasses, and bamboo.
 In 1999, it was replaced by a more transparent planting, and in 2007, the park area was again upgraded with rose plants.